treyhakanson/react-formbo/README.md

 </div>
 ```

-`react-forms` also passes down css classnames, so you can even use `styled-components` to extend them.
+`react-forms` also passes down css classnames, so you can CSS-in-JS libraries like `styled-components` to extend them.
 Here's an example of applying some quick styling:

 ```js
 const MyCustomField = styled(Field)`